spinnaker/buildtool/README.md

 ### Fetch versions.yml

 Halyard uses `versions.yml` as the source of truth for available Spinnaker versions to deploy.
-Fetch the file from GCS bucket for editing.
+Fetch the file from GCS for editing.

 ```
 ./dev/buildtool.sh fetch_versions